Smeltie/Hyperion/README.md

 - *AUX*: This part has an opening for a ribbon/JST cable to an Extension.
 - *BNO08x*: This means the part is meant for BNO08x or MPU 9250/6500 chips
+- *BMI160*: This means the part is meant for BMI160 chips
 - *503759*: This means the part is meant for batteries that are 5x37x59mm (based on that batteries sizing).
 - *SS22F32*: This indicates the part was designed for the switches mentioned in the docs.
 - *Slime*: This part has the SlimeVR logo on it, mostly for the lid.